masterlifting/embassy-access/README.md

 ### Running the Application

-- Web API: Start the embassy-access-webapi project.
+- `embassy-access-worker`: Run the worker service to process background tasks.
-- Worker: Start the embassy-access-worker project.
+- `embassy-access-telegram`: Run the Telegram bot for user interaction.

 ### Contributing